-Positive Money New Zealand is a campaign to move New Zealand from a debt-based economy to a full reserve in which our money supply is issued debt-free by the Government.
+Positive Money New Zealand is a campaign to move New Zealand from a debt-based economy to a Sovereign Money system in which our money supply is issued debt-free by the Government.
 While the Reserve Bank, via the Treasury, issues our notes and coins they only form 3% of our money supply.
 Private banks create the balance as electronic or digital money, at huge cost to the New Zealand economy and the banks make enormous profits that are then sent overseas.

 Private banks create our digital money out of thin air and then lend it to us with interest added.
 It creates huge distortions in our economy and it keeps the majority of New Zealanders on a debt treadmill.
 It is also why we have unaffordable housing, child poverty and inequality and these can all be eliminated by having the Reserve Bank issue our digital money.

 The campaign is based on one that has been running in the UK called Positive Money - which started in May 2010 as well as a similiar one in the United States called the American Monetary Institute - which began in 1996.

 Positive Money New Zealand began when Sue Hamill and Don Richards had the current debt based system explained to them in 2010, while watching Money as Debt.
 When they learnt that New Zealand operated under the same system - they customised the UK campaign - to the New Zealand situation.

 Positive Money New Zealand is now part of a global network of organisations dedicated to reforming our banking system.

 Here is the World Headquarters for Positive Money New Zealand at 11 Muriwai Drive Whakatane.